Projects

 The Project

-Millions of Americans rely on subsidized housing programs to secure an affordable place to live.
-However, applying for subsidized housing programs is often challenging.
-PPL is collaborating with the federal housing agency to simplify tenant applications for the nation’s largest subsidized housing programs and support local housing agencies in meeting new modernization requirements.
+Nearly five million Americans rely on public housing and Housing Choice vouchers to secure an affordable place to live.
+However, applying for these subsidized housing programs is often far too challenging.
+PPL is collaborating with the US Department of Housing and Urban Development (HUD) to simplify tenant applications for the nation’s largest subsidized housing programs and support local housing agencies in meeting new modernization requirements.

 The Outcome

-Alongside the Department of Housing and Urban Development (HUD), we will create template forms that comply with new Housing Opportunity Through Modernization Act (HOTMA) requirements.
+Alongside HUD, we created tenant-friendly template forms that comply with new Housing Opportunity Through Modernization Act (HOTMA) requirements.
 These templates will be used by local housing agencies to create improved application materials, simplifying the tenant experience and connecting more Americans to affordable housing.

 Project Background